pluvio72/pokedex-site/README.md

 # Pokedex Site
 Pokedex site which caches pokemon stats to compare and look through your favourite pokemon using the [pokemon api](https://pokeapi.co/docs/v2).

-## Features

-- Caches pokemon after fetching data from API for faster interactions
-- Async fetching so user can keep interacting while it is fetching
-- Uses react-bootstrap API for modular UI interfaces
-- Responsive layout (thanks bootstrap)

 ## Getting Started
 You can clone the project from command line with `git clone https://github.com/pluvio72/pokedex-site`.
 Then to start the project in development mode on localhost:3000 run these commands: